dxw/brandbook/docs/brandbook.md

 When there is absolutely no way to use Lato, choose Helvetica or Arial.

+If you need a monospaced font, use [Inconsolata](https://fonts.google.com/specimen/Inconsolata) from Google Fonts.

 ## Tips for good typography

 ### Line length